Arial-Z/Romaji-Renamer/README.md

 SCRIPT_FOLDER=/path/to/the/script/folder
 PMM_FOLDER=/path/to/plexmetamanager
-LOG_PATH=$SCRIPT_FOLDER/logs/$(date +%Y.%m.%d).log # Default log in the script folder (you can change it) animes_titles=$PMM_FOLDER/config/animes/animes-titles.yml # Default path to the metadata files for PMM (you can change it)
+LOG_PATH=$SCRIPT_FOLDER/logs/$(date +%Y.%m.%d).log # Default log in the script folder (you can change it) animes_titles=$PMM_FOLDER/config/animes/animes-titles.yml # Default path to the animes metadata files for PMM (you can change it) movies_titles=$PMM_FOLDER/config/animes/movies-titles.yml # Default path to the movies metadata files for PMM (you can change it)
 ```

 ### Step 4 - Configure PMM